MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
 ## User data

-Manage the user data folder (UDF), which is a folder stored on the user's machine, that contains data related to the host app and WebView2.
+Manage the user data folder (UDF), which is a folder on the user's machine.
+The UDF contains data related to the host app and WebView2.
 WebView2 apps use user data folders to store browser data, such as cookies, permissions, and cached resources.

 See also:
 * [Manage user data folders](user-data-folder.md)